Bone Tumors and Soft Tissue Tumors

 Our doctors use chemotherapy to reduce the size of soft tissue sarcomas before surgery.
 In some cases, doctors give chemotherapy after surgery to kill any cancer cells that may still be in the body.

-The kinds of medicines and how long they are given depend on the type of cancer your child has.
-Researchers are studying new mixes of medicines to find the best combination for each type of disease.
+The kinds of medicines and length of treatment depend on the type of cancer your child has.
+Researchers are studying new mixes of medicines to find the best mix for each type of disease.

 To check if the chemotherapy is working to shrink the tumor or slow its growth, we do regular physical exams and imaging studies.

 Our patients receive chemotherapy at our hospital campus in Seattle.
-They may stay overnight in our Cancer and Blood Disorders Center - Inpatient or get treatment at our outpatient infusion unit as a day procedure.
+They may stay overnight in our Cancer and Blood Disorders Center – Inpatient or get treatment at our outpatient infusion unit without having to stay overnight.

 See more about getting chemotherapy at Seattle Children’s.